git/git.github.io/rev_news/drafts/edition-3.md

 helping developers travel to the GSoC mentor summit, and a few other things.

-Peff talked a bit about some half baked ideas he has to spend the money, like participating in the
+Peff talked a bit about what he calls "half baked ideas" he has to spend the money, like participating in the
 [Outreach Program for Women, now known as Outreachy](https://www.gnome.org/outreachy/) or giving it to the SFC or other organisations.